storj/docs/app/dcs/third-party-tools/hammerspace/page.md

 Contact Hammerspace for a [demo](https://hammerspace.com/hammerspace-software/).

 ## Advantages of Hammerspace with Storj

-- **Universal data access layer**: read and write to data from anywhere worldwide.&#x20;
+- **Universal data access layer**: read and write to data from anywhere worldwide.

-- **Unify your Storj data **with data residing in legacy DAS, NAS, SAN, object storage, and other cloud storage environments.&#x20;
+- **Unify your Storj data **with data residing in legacy DAS, NAS, SAN, object storage, and other cloud storage environments.

 - **Multiple mechanisms to protect data from disasters and attacks**: snapshots, undelete, WORM (write once read many), and file versioning.